henning-erlandsen/dotfiles/README.md

 Dotfiles
 ========

 Settings repo for syncing configurations across Windows machines.
-Install script places Hard Links to each settings file at the locations specified in [](install.sh).
+Install script places Hard Links to each settings file at the locations specified in [install.sh](install.sh).

 Limitations
 -----------